HousewifeHacker/charleston_patient_portal/README.md

 # Patient Portal

 ## To run
+1. create a virtual environment such as `python3 -m venv venv`
-1. activate virtual environment with `source venv/bin/activate`
+2. activate virtual environment such as `source venv/bin/activate`
-2. install dependencies with `pip install -r requirements.txt`
+3. install dependencies with `pip install -r requirements.txt`
-3. run application with `python3 run.py`
+4. run application with `python3 run.py`

 ## Additional Questions
 1. Form validation is handled by Flask-WTF, which integrates WTForms for validation and rendering